tuthanhh/tuthanhh/README.md

 ## 💫 About Me
-- 👋 Hello!
-I’m Thanh Tu (also known as Tu Thanh, Tu, or Thanh — feel free to call me whatever you prefer).
+- 👋 Hi!
+I’m Thanh Tu… or Tu Thanh… or Tu… or Thanh… honestly, just call me whatever you want 😄
-- 🎓 I am currently a third-year student in APCS at HCMUS, navigating university one project at a time.
+- 🎓 Third-year student in APCS, HCMUS.
+Currently surviving university one project at a time.
-- 📐 I have always enjoyed mathematics and continue to appreciate problem-solving.
+- 📐 I used to love math… and still do.
-- 🎶 While not a rhythm game enthusiast, I enjoy **maimai** and am currently at 13k, aiming to improve further.
+- 🎶 Not a rhythm game enthusiast — but likes **maimai**.
+Currently at 13k and trying to get higher.
 - 🌱 I am enthusiastic about learning new technologies, contributing to projects, and collaborating effectively with others.

 ## 🛠 Skills & Interests

 ### Programming Languages
-- **C++** – Acquired during university studies; still exploring its depth.
+- **C++** – Learned in university, still wondering why pointers exist.
-- **Rust** – Currently learning and improving gradually.
+- **Rust** – Trying to learn it… slowly, painfully, and with fear.
-- **Kotlin** – Applied in mobile development projects, celebrating every successful build.
+- **Kotlin** – For my mobile projects (and the occasional “it compiles!” celebration).

 ### Writing Documents
 Although English is not my strongest suit, I can create well-structured documents using:
 - **LaTeX** – Ideal for mathematical and technical documents.
 - **Markdown** – For clear and presentable README files.
 - **Typst** – A modern tool for creating polished documents efficiently.
+Definitely worth a try!

 ### Interests
-- **Music** – I enjoy a variety of genres depending on my mood.
+- **Music** – A messy mix of different genres.
 - **Maimai** – Actively improving my skills and enjoying the challenge.
 - **Stardew Valley** – Engaging in a peaceful life of farming, fishing, and sometimes strategic planning in-game.